HumaRobotics/ros-indigo-qbo-packages/README.md

 ros-indigo-qbo-packages
 =======================

-Qbo_stack moved to indigo and modified for more standard use
+Qbo_stack moved to indigo and modified for more standard use.

 ###############
 # Disclaimer

- This code is given as-is, no reponsability will be taken in case of bug/damage caused to you robot I am working on a standard Qbo Pro Evo robot, adaptation may be needed if your robot is different
+ This code is given as-is, no reponsability will be taken in case of bug/damage caused to you robot.
+ I am working on a standard Qbo Pro Evo robot, adaptation may be needed if your robot is different.

 ##############